 - Trip and falls: Many residents in nursing homes are unable to protect themselves against dangerous conditions, such as slick floors and uneven surfaces.
 Take a look around the premises to see if there are any potential problems.

-- Check on your loved one: Be sure to routinely check-in on your loved on to see if he/she is receiving adequate care and nutrition.
+- Check on your loved one: Be sure to routinely check in on your loved one to see if he/she is receiving adequate care and nutrition.
 If there are issues, advise the facility immediately.

 Nursing Home Resident Rights